 42

 43 return beams[0]Beam search is easiest to explain, but it has a well-known weakness for reasoning: beams can collapse onto near-duplicate traces.
 Stronger systems inject diversity, allow backtracking, or use Monte Carlo Tree Search-style expansion policies.
-The hard part isn't building a tree.
-It's having a verifier good enough to prune bad branches early.
+Building the tree is straightforward compared with building a verifier good enough to prune bad branches early.

-The choice of reward model fundamentally affects search efficiency:
+The choice of reward model changes search efficiency:

-Think of it as final delivery audit versus checkpoint audit.
-An ORM only checks whether the final plan works: "delivered on time" or "missed SLA."
+Final CI audit and step audit answer different questions.
+An ORM only checks whether the final answer works: "tests passed" or "tests failed."
 You have no idea where the plan broke.
-A PRM checks each intermediate decision: "route chosen correctly," "hub cutoff valid," "carrier capacity wrong here."
+A PRM checks each intermediate decision: "failure reproduced," "right module selected," "unsafe migration path rejected."
 The per-step feedback is much more expensive to provide, and its own mistakes can discard a good path.
-When it is reliable enough, it can catch errors early and avoid wasting time on low-quality paths.
+When it's reliable enough, it can catch errors early and avoid wasting time on low-quality paths.

 Process Reward Models (PRMs), in contrast, evaluate the validity of each intermediate step in a chain of thought.
 By providing step-by-step guidance, they allow search algorithms to quickly abandon incorrect reasoning paths before wasting compute on them.

-Here is a conceptual side-by-side comparison of how each model scores the same problem:
+This side-by-side comparison shows how each model scores the same problem:

 1# ORM: can only evaluate after the full solution is generated.